Mission & Goals

 Educational Mission Statement

-The mission of the Marcella Niehoff School of Nursing (MNSON) is to prepare baccalaureate, masters, and doctoral level nurses, professional dietitians, and health system managers who enhance the health of persons within communities and the larger global environment.
+The mission of the Marcella Niehoff School of Nursing (MNSON) is to prepare baccalaureate, masters, and doctoral level nurses who enhance the health of persons within communities and the larger global environment.
 The MNSON is an integral part of “Chicago’s Jesuit, Catholic University--a diverse community seeking God in all things and working to expand knowledge in the service of humanity through learning, justice, and faith.”
 In concert with the Jesuit Catholic educational mission of the university, the MNSON stresses excellence in teaching, research, service, and practice.

 DNP Program Goals